SU_B_02

 [r] Hmm hm.

-[r] Books hmm hm.
+[r] Books Hmm Hm.

-[r] Hmm hm, yes, with us, for example.
+[r] Hmm Hm, yes, for example.

 [i] Yes!

-[r] [With us] no book was read to me.
+[r] [With us] I was not read a book.
 I don’t know that.
-All I know is that when it gets very late, funny stories are told and you fall asleep.
-It’s nice and nice stories are told.
+I only know that when it gets very late, funny story is told and you fall asleep.
+It’s nice and beautiful stories are told.
 Then you go to sleep.
-But no book was read to me at that time.
+But I wasn’t read a book at the time.
+So you don’t know boredom.
+You are also a big family.

 [i] Then you would have to read a lot of books.